Generation Z Buying Power: 5 Tips SMEs Can Use to Target Them

 Be straightforward with Gen Z about what you want.
 Let these actions serve as a CTA for any given post.
 Social media platforms are great for connecting with younger generations.
 They bring personalized, interactive experiences that enable consumers to contribute to something that feels bigger than themselves.

 4. Ensure your platforms are efficient

 Your social media pages need to be perfect.
-They should provide accurate and up-to-date information, run smoothly, and your customer service agents should reply to answers your business receives through the inboxes.
+They should provide accurate and up-to-date information, smooth navigation, and responsive customer service agents who reply to answers your business receives through the inboxes.

 - Social media pages of your business